Maitreya29/music/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature you'd like to see on Nezuko Music
+about: Suggest a feature you'd like to see on Music
 title: "[Feature Request]"
 labels: ''
 assignees: ''